appcues/recruiting-ui/README.md

   - **The pull request should include**:
     - a description of what you changed and why
     - how long you spent on the project
+    - if you continued to work on the project, what would you focus on next
   - Invite the GitHub user `@appcues-interviews` as a [collaborator](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository) on your private repository.

 Good luck with the assignment, and we hope you have fun with it!